 Vending machines are centuries-old and continue to evolve to best serve consumers.
-One trend that is changing the vending machines industry is convenient health food.
-People who wish to eat healthier (and there are several) are now finding the healthy options they want from vending machines across the country.
-Here are some facts about healthy vending machines.
+One trend that is changing the vending machine industry is convenient health food.
+People who wish to eat healthier are now finding the healthy options they want from vending machines across the country.
+Below are some facts for these healthy alternatives.

-Schools have USDA regulations on vending machines and regulate the fat, salt, sugar, and caloric content.
+Schools have USDA regulations on vending machines and regulate fat, salt, sugar, and caloric content.

 Healthy vending refers to the policies that increase the number of healthy choices in vending locations.
 For beverages, this means increasing offerings of water, sparkling water, sugar-free or diet soft drinks, unsweetened coffee and teas, milk, dairy-free milk, 100 percent fruit and vegetable juices.
 For food items, that’s offering snacks with less than 200 calories, low-sodium, and lowered saturated fat and sugars.

 States and municipalities are more involved than ever in mandating what’s offered in vending machines.
 The Maryland Healthy Vending Act, for example, requires 75 percent of products must meet minimum standards for health.